Social Determinants of Health

 Training for your organization, made simple.

-In addition to publishing resources and conducting our own Community Health Worker (CHW) programs, MHP Salud offers a variety of training and consulting services to help organizations create and optimize their own CHW programs.
-When we provide these services, we put our 35 years of experience to work to enhance your organization’s services and improve your overall reach.
-Does your organization employ Community Health Workers?
-We can help.
+In addition to publishing resources and conducting our own CHW programs, MHP Salud offers a variety of training and consulting services to help organizations create and optimize their own CHW programs.
+When we provide these services, we put over four decades of experience to work to enhance your organization’s services and improve your overall reach.